 Slugdalas begin their lives as digital photographs of the banana slugs I found in and around Redwood National & State Parks.
 I then highlight a pie-shaped section of the photograph, which I join to the slice’s mirror image, to form one “spoke” of the final image.
 I continue to add spokes, rotating each slightly to form 360 degrees.

 Slugdalas are now available on blank greeting cards (blank inside, of course; the front has the slugdala and the back has the original slug image).
-They can be found around the Illinois Valley (Southern Oregon Guild, IV Visitor Center).
+The cards can be found at the Southern Oregon Guild in Kerby.
 If you like them, you can even buy the book!